BioKlustering: a web app for semi-supervised learning of maximally imbalanced genomic data: Introduction

+\textbf{Background.} The accurate prediction of biological features from genomic data is paramount for precision medicine, sustainable agriculture and climate change research.
+Yet some characteristics of big biological data render most out-of-the-box machine-learning methodologies inaccurate or inapplicable.
+In particular, here we focus on 1) the high complexity (and sometimes impossibility) to align genomic sequences for certain organisms, and 2) the difficulty to obtain labeled samples to use in supervised learning.
+First, while the growing interest of the biological community in machine-learning methods is undeniable, many existing machine-learning methods \cite{Agarwal2019-pr, Pei2018-ei, wnuk2018predicting, greenside2018discovering, zhang2016deepsplice} need DNA or RNA alignments as input.
+Fast evolving organisms like virus or bacteria complicate the alignment process with their heterogeneity and genomic diversity to the point that aligning the sequences becomes extremely challenging, if not impossible \cite{ren2018alignment, thompson2011comprehensive}.
+This is even more challenging when we want to include large number of sequences from distantly related groups.
 Second, supervised learning models are the most accurate options for phenotype prediction.
 However, these methods rely on large samples of labeled data.
 In reality, many biological experiments produce partially observed labels given the money and time constraints to phenotype organisms or strains.
 One example that motivated our work is the case of mycovirus.
-Mycoviruses infect fungi and can be used as biocontrol of crop pests given that they induce hypovirulence on plant fungal pathogens.
+Mycoviruses infect fungi and can be used as biocontrol of crop pests given that they can induce hypovirulence on plant fungal pathogens \cite{garcia2019mycoviruses}.
 Not all mycoviruses cause hypovirulence in the fungal host, and thus, a standard mycovirus dataset will be partially labeled with some labeled sequences that have been tested \textit{in planta} for their hypovirulence potential, and many more unlabeled sequences that have never been tested in laboratory, and thus, have unknown hypovirulence potential.

-Semi-supervised methods \cite{doostparast2018graph, bhardwaj2010genome} allow for partially observed labels, but existing methods require that we observe labels for all classes -- albeit in smaller frequencies than the unobserved labels.
-This condition is not met in the mycovirus dataset, for example, where negative controls (class of mycoviruses that do not cause host hypovirulence) are not available as observed labels only correspond to mycoviruses tested in the lab for their hypovirulence-induced potential.
+Semi-supervised methods \cite{doostparast2018graph, bhardwaj2010genome} allow clustering based on partially observed labels, but existing methods require that we observe labels for all classes -- albeit in smaller frequencies than the unobserved labels.
+This condition is not met in the mycovirus dataset, for example, where negative controls (class of mycoviruses that do not cause host hypovirulence) are generally not available as observed labels only correspond to mycoviruses tested in the lab for their hypovirulence-induced potential.
 Thus, the use of most semi-supervised methods is prohibited for this maximally imbalanced dataset.